SAML Applications

 Allowed ACS Callback URLs

-You can specify additional ACS URLs to support logins from multiple domains or environments.
-This field supports both exact URLs and regex patterns.
+Specify additional ACS URLs to support logins from multiple domains or environments.
+Supports exact URLs and regex patterns.

 Certificate and Allowed ACS URLs